Muscle hypertrophy: Testosterone

 In the long term, a positive energy balance, when more calories are consumed rather than burned, is helpful for anabolism and therefore muscle hypertrophy.

 An increased requirement for protein can help elevate protein synthesis, which is seen in athletes training for muscle hypertrophy.

 Protein intakes up to 1.6 grams per kilogram of body weight a day help increase gains in strength and muscle size from resistance training.

+Glycogen

+When performing high intensity exercise, such as weight training, the body will attempt to draw energy from glycogen stores for energy.
+Glycogen is produced during glycogenesis and is converted from carbohydrates into glycogen and is stored in the muscles and liver for energy.
+Cyclist studies have shown that when cycling at a VO2 (volume of oxygen) rate of 85%, glycogen was responsible for roughly 66% of the energy expended.
+Having low glycogen stores during a high intensity workout can cause issues with performance, energy, and can even lead to lightheadedness.
+It is also beneficial to replenish the glycogen that has been used during a workout.
+Incorporating carbs into a post-workout meal, along with other macro and micronutrients, can aid in recovery.

+Training factors affecting hypertrophy

-Training variables, in the context of strength training, such as frequency, intensity, and total volume also directly affect the increase of muscle hypertrophy.
+Training variables, in the context of strength training, such as frequency, intensity, and total volume all directly affect the increase of muscle hypertrophy.

+Time under tension and contraction types (eccentric versus concentric) affect hypertrophy as well.

 A gradual increase in all of these training variables will yield muscular hypertrophy.

+Resistance training activates key anabolic pathways.
+Many crucial ones to hypertrophy include mTORC1 that stimulate satellite cell activity, both of which play central roles in promoting increases in muscle fiber size.

+Range of motion

-Range of motion is also seen as another possible factor to induce hypertrophy.
-Training through a full Range of Motion (ROM), particularly at elongated muscle lengths, has been shown to enhance hypertrophy compared to partial ROM.
+Range of motion (ROM) is also seen as another possible factor to induce hypertrophy.
+Training through a full ROM, particularly at elongated muscle lengths, has been shown to enhance hypertrophy compared to partial ROM.
 For example, deep squats and full-ROM deadlifts increase mechanical tension on muscle fibers, particularly in the stretched position, which may stimulate greater muscle growth.
-Partial ROM training at longer muscle lengths has also been found to promote hypertrophy, potentially due to increased muscle damage.There are also other factors, aside from Range of Motion, that have been studied, such as tempo (Time under Tension) and contraction types (eccentric vs. concentric).
+Partial ROM training at longer muscle lengths has also been found to promote hypertrophy, potentially due to increased muscle damage.